How to Get Rid of Rats in Attic, Walls & House?

 • ◉ Scratching happens every night

-Why this matters: wall infestations usually mean rodents already have safe access and multiple routes, and missing one spot keeps the cycle going.
+Why this matters: wall rodents usually have hidden access and multiple routes.
+Missing one entry point keeps the problem going.

-Bottom line: if it’s staying active in the walls, it’s almost always an entry + nesting problem-not just one trapped rodent.
+Bottom line: if the wall noise keeps returning, it’s usually an entry and nesting issue, not just one trapped rodent.

 How to Clean Up Rodent Droppings Safely (Without Spreading Germs)